trustathsh/irongpm/README.md

 [Maven 3][4] manually or via the package manager of your operating system.

-Additionally, irongpm uses an external library called `simu-entities` by DECOIT GmbH, that is used to create incidents to the SIMU GUI from the SIMU research project.
+Currently, irongpm uses the external library called `simu-entities` by DECOIT GmbH, that ist used to create incidents to the SIMU GUI from the SIMU research project.
 This Maven artifact is not available via Github or Maven central at the moment, but propably will be in the near future.
+Therefore it is currently delivered in the `libs` folder and used in the Maven pom respectively.
+The exact use to build the program may therefore change after an official release of the entity package.

 Build irongpm
 ---------------